GitLab Advanced SAST

 Vulnerability code flow

-For some vulnerabilities detected by Advanced SAST, a Code flow tab is available in the Vulnerability Page.
+For specific types of vulnerabilities, GitLab Advanced SAST provides code flow information.
 A vulnerability’s code flow is the path the data takes from the user input (source) to the vulnerable line of code (sink), through all assignments, manipulation, and sanitization.
 This information helps you understand and evaluate the vulnerability’s context, impact, and risk.
+Code flow information is available for vulnerabilities that are detected by tracing input from a source to a sink, including:

 • The steps from source to sink.